Pitchers to stream for fantasy baseball in Week 16 of 2023 MLB season

-We’re officially reached the All-Star break, and injuries and surprise disappointments have turned plenty of top draft picks into drags on your fantasy baseball roster.
-Everyone loves swinging a big trade to plug holes, but sometimes you just need a player who will give you a solid week of production — which is where our weekly pitcher streaming recommendations come in.
-It’s an abbreviated week given the All-Star festivities, so you’re really just adding for one weekend of games starting on Friday.
-Still, here are three guys we recommend targeting on the waiver wire.
+We’re officially into the second half of the season, and chances are your fantasy baseball rosters look a lot different than they did on draft day.
+Spring rankings are out the window; now it’s all about who can get your team to the finish line.
+And while everyone loves swinging a big trade to plug holes, but sometimes you just need a player who will give you a solid week of production — which is where our weekly pitcher streaming recommendations come in.
+Here are three guys we recommend targeting on the waiver wire.

 Fantasy baseball waiver wire: Week 16